shubh7791/Sui.chainflow/src/content/pages/about.md

 efforts to increase decentralization across the staking economy.
 Some of our ongoing initiatives include:

-- Nakaflow.io, a watchdog resource that tracks the centralization of stake on major blockchains.
+- [Nakaflow.io](https://nakaflow.io/), a watchdog resource that tracks the centralization of stake on major blockchains.

-- The Staking Defense League, a coalition of independent validator operators working together to decentralize stake on Proof-of-Stake networks.
+- [The Staking Defense League](https://stakingdefense.org/), a coalition of independent validator operators working together to decentralize stake on Proof-of-Stake networks.

-- The Validator Commons, a partnership of academics, infrastructure operators, and other crypto stakeholders working to define best practices for community governance on blockchains Efforts to help educate, onboard, and support independent validators
+- [The Validator Commons](https://validatorcommons.org/), a partnership of academics, infrastructure operators, and other crypto stakeholders working to define best practices for community governance on blockchains efforts to help educate, onboard, and support independent validators

-If you'd like to learn more about what motivates us, please read about our values here.
+If you'd like to learn more about what motivates us, [please read about our values here](/values).